-If problems between children arise, the emphasis is on peaceful problem solving and conflict resolution in line with the whole school approach.
-Peaceful problem solving prompt questions (see above) may be used.
-Such strategies are covered in whole class PSHE and worship time as well as being reinforced with individuals or small groups where appropriate.
+If problems between children arise, the emphasis is on peaceful problem solving and conflict resolution in line with the whole school approach and our Christian values of Respect, Kindness and Perseverance.

 Children are recognised for positive behaviour at play and lunchtimes through verbal praise and public recognition, passing the good news onto class teachers and other adults and the awarding of house points.